bio2kg/bio2kg-etl/README.md

 ### Define mappings

-Add autocomplete and validation for YARRRML mappings files and the `d2s.yml` config file in VisualStudio Code easily with the [YAML extension from RedHat](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).
+For VisualStudio Code users: add autocomplete and validation for YARRRML mappings files and the `d2s.yml` config file in VisualStudio Code easily with the [YAML extension from RedHat](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).
 Go to VisualStudio Code, open settings (`File` > `Preferences` > `Settings` or `Ctrl + ,`).
 Then add the following lines to the `settings.json` :

 ```json
     "yaml.schemas": {